 Tadka Dahi Aloo is a yogurt–based dish made with potatoes and perfect for days when you want to have something light and simple for a meal.

-This one is an absolute favorite and is a regional dish called Khatte Wala Saag.
+This one is an absolute favourite and is a regional dish called Khatte Wala Saag.
 It is made using fresh buttermilk, procured from cultured butter, to which finely chopped spinach leaves are added and cooked with ginger, green chilies and some salt.
 It is served with cornmeal flatbread.

 And a fusion kind of dish is the last on this list.
 Gatte wala Palak Saag is a combination of gatte which is chickpea flour dumplings, popular in the state of Rajasthan, which are served with spinach curry (which is a Punjabi dish, usually served with paneer and popular as palak paneer) It’s a perfect winter curry that is a very comforting meal.

 The quintessential Punjabi dish of Palak Paneer with soft paneer (cottage cheese) in tempered spinach puree.
-Followed by another popular Punjabi winter favorite of Aloo Matar Gobhi i.e. potatoes, peas and cauliflower stir fry.
+Followed by another popular Punjabi winter favourite of Aloo Matar Gobhi i.e. potatoes, peas and cauliflower stir fry.

-Baingan Aloo is another Punjabi favorite in our house but this one is made using the Bengali spice mix called the panch phoran which has equal amounts of nigella seeds, cumin seeds, fennel seeds, fenugreek seeds and mustard seeds.
+Baingan Aloo is another Punjabi favourite in our house but this one is made using the Bengali spice mix called the panch phoran which has equal amounts of nigella seeds, cumin seeds, fennel seeds, fenugreek seeds and mustard seeds.
 It provides a beautiful flavour profile to curries, dry or gravy.

 The Sookhi Arbi is an absolutely simple dry curry and very unlike other curries on the blog.
 It has no onions, garlic or ginger and has a few whole spices and some powdered spices.
 Absolutely delicious!